MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Set-AzureAclConfig.md

 ```

 ## DESCRIPTION
-The **Set-AzureAclConfig** cmdlet modifies an access control list (ACL) configuration object from an existing azure_2 virtual machine configuration.
+The **Set-AzureAclConfig** cmdlet modifies an access control list (ACL) configuration object from an existing Azure virtual machine configuration.

 ## EXAMPLES